Sparse Nonnegative Tensor Factorization and Completion with Noisy Observations: Numerical Results

 As discussed in Section \ref{ProMod}, we aim to estimate the ground-truth tensor $\mathcal{X}^*$.
 Note that the two factors may not be unique.
 Therefore, we only compare the recovered tensor $\widetilde{\mathcal{X}}$ with the ground-truth tensor $\mathcal{X}^*$ in the experiments.
-In fact, we just establish the error upper bounds of $\widetilde{\mathcal{X}}$, and do not analyze the error bounds of each factor tensor independently in theory.
+In fact, we just establish the error upper bound between $\widetilde{\mathcal{X}}$ and $\mathcal{X}^*$, and do not establish the error bounds of each factor tensor independently in theory.

 First we analyze the recovery performance of different methods versus SRs.
-In Figure \ref{Diffrennoise}, we display the REs of the recovered tensors with different sampling ratios and $r$, where the sparse ratio $s=0.3$ and the observed entries are corrupted by Gaussian noise, Laplace noise, and Poisson noise, respectively.
-We set $\sigma=0.1$ and $\tau=0.1$ for Gaussian noise and Laplace noise, respectively, and $r=10$ and $b=2$.
+In Figure \ref{Diffrennoise}, we display the REs of the recovered tensors with different sampling ratios, where the sparse ratio $s=0.3$ and the observed entries are corrupted by additive Gaussian noise, additive Laplace noise, and Poisson noise, respectively.
+We set $\sigma=0.1$ and $\tau=0.1$ for additive Gaussian noise and Laplace noise, respectively, and $r=10$ and $b=2$.
 The SRs vary from $0.3$ to $0.9$ with step size $0.1$.
-It can be seen from this figure that the relative errors decrease when the sampling ratios increase for both matrix- and tensor-based methods.
-Moreover, the relative errors obtained by the tensor-based method are lower than those obtained by the matrix-based method.
-Compared with the matrix-based method, the improvements of the tensor-based method for additive Gaussian noise and Laplace noise are much more than those for Poisson observations, where the main reason is that the constants of the upper bound in Proposition \ref{uppPoissobs} are slightly larger than those of the matrix-based method in \cite{soni2016noisy} for Poisson observations.
+It can be seen from this figure that the REs decrease when the sampling ratios increase for both matrix- and tensor-based methods.
+Moreover, the REs obtained by the tensor-based method are lower than those obtained by the matrix-based method.
+Compared with the matrix-based method, the improvements of the tensor-based method for additive Gaussian noise and Laplace noise are much more than those for Poisson observations, where the main reason is that the constants of the upper error bound in Proposition \ref{uppPoissobs} are slightly larger than those of the matrix-based method in \cite{soni2016noisy} for Poisson observations.